Accenture Interview Process: AI-Powered Interview Prep for Video Interviews

 Stage 3: Digital Interview

 HireVue uses advanced self-learning algorithms to analyse your body language and tone of voice in this video-based interview, aligning them with Accenture’s preferred competencies.
 These insights help assess how well you fit the company’s expectations.
-To make a strong impression during your HireVue interview, it’s important to appear relaxed and confident.
+You must appear relaxed and confident to make a strong impression during your HireVue interview.
 Maintaining good posture, speaking clearly, and demonstrating enthusiasm will help convey a positive attitude and make your responses easier to follow.

 • Tell us about yourself.